iluwatar/java-design-patterns/game-loop/README.md

 ---
+title: "Game Loop Pattern in Java: Mastering Smooth Game Mechanics"
-title: Game Loop
+shortTitle: Game Loop
+description: "Learn about the Game Loop design pattern, its implementation in Java, and how it ensures smooth gameplay by continuously updating game state, processing inputs, and rendering.
+Ideal for real-time simulations and gaming."
 category: Behavioral
 language: en
 tag:
   - Concurrency
   - Event-driven
   - Game programming
   - Performance
 ---

 ## Also known as